ceribe/dns-spoofer/README.md

 # DNS Spoofer

 DNS Spoofer is a tool which exploits how ARP protocol works by pretending to be the gateway.
-Then when victim saves attacker's IP address as gateway all packets will be tunneled through attacker's computer.
+Then when victim saves attacker's MAC as gateway all packets will be tunneled through attacker's computer.
 This allows to pick DNS packets, drop them and inject fake DNS responses.

 ## How to run